Eugene Lang Building

 In my first-year writing courses, my themes and syllabi often draw from my interest in short fiction, narrative essays, and Modernist literature.
 As a writer who also has a background in literature, I very much hold close-reading as essential in making us better writers and thinkers.
 When our job is to write academic essays, the writing process begins not when we put our pen to paper (or fingers to keyboard), but when we’re marking a text and trying to account for our own ideas in the words we put in the margins.
 It’s messy, time-consuming work—and essential in guiding our thinking even before we head into a draft.

-BA, Wesleyan University, double-major French Literature and International Politics;
+Wesleyan University.
+B.A. in French Literature and International Politics

-MA, Modern Literature, University of Kent at Canterbury (UK) Dissertation Title: “The Setting of American Modernism”;
+University of Kent at Canterbury (UK).
+M.A. in Modern Literature.
+Dissertation: “The Setting of American Modernism”

-MFA, Fiction Writing, New York University, Graduate Fellow in Expository Writing.
+New York University.
+M.F.A. in Fiction Writing.
+Graduate Fellow in Expository Writing

 Writing the Essay I